Questions and Answers

 A: The owners of the units of Sunset Oaks are automatically members of the HOA, which is a California nonprofit mutual benefit corporation.

 Q: What is web address for the HOA?

 Q: What rules and regulations are the HOA bound by?

-A: The HOA is bound by federal, state and city laws, such as California Civil Code, entitled the Davis Sterling Common Interest Development Act and by the CC&R’s and Bylaws, which complement state law.
+A: The HOA is bound by federal, state and city laws, such as California Civil Code, entitled the Davis Stirling Common Interest Development Act and by the CC&R’s and Bylaws, which complement state law.